 People believed the myth about the suicidal tendencies of lemmings for years before it was debunked.
 Though lemmings got a bad rap for a long time, bizarre mass deaths do occur fairly regularly in the natural world.
 Sometimes the deaths seem inexplicable, and other times scientists can figure out the cause.
 As you'll see below, nature doesn't always nurture our winged, webbed, and fuzzy friends.

-1. Sadly, this past week saw the death of over 500 penguins in southern Brazil.
+2. Sadly, last summer saw the death of over 500 penguins in southern Brazil.
 The birds were migrating from Argentina, but appeared well-fed, uninjured, and unstained by oil, according to biologists.
-The cause of death is unknown, but under investigation.
+Scientists said the penguins died of "natural causes."

 (Frederic J. Brown/AFP/Getty Images)